If You Already Know the Name of a Foundation Prospect

 special programs at our libraries and learning centers and at many of

-our Cooperating Collections.
+our Funding Information Network locations.
 Among the programs to choose from: Meet

 the Grantmaker panel presentations, Dialogue with Donors small-group

 discussions, technical assistance breakfasts, film showings, brown bag

 lunches, and workshops on a variety of topics.

 Take a Foundation Center online training course.
 These interactive, self-paced, online courses reinforce lessons with interactivity, assignments, and self-tests.